Charlotte-St/note-taker/README.md

 ## Description

 This app allows the user to take notes and review notes they have already taken.
+Notes are saved to a JSON file on the server so the notes persist.

 ## Installation

 This app is deployed to Heroku, so no installation is required.

+If the user downloads the app to run it locally on their machine, it is necessary to install Node.js and NPM.
+Express.js and uuid are dependencies listed in the package.json file that will need to be installed before running the app.

 ## Usage